Our compilation of the latest social media statistics of consumer adoption and usage of social networking platforms

 A summary of global social media growth

-The number of social media users globally grew from 4.2 billion in January 2021 to 4.62 billion in January 2022.
-This accounts for a 10.1% growth YOY of global social media usage.
-In comparison, January 2023 saw a modest 3% growth of +137 million users YOY.
+The number of social media users globally grew from 4.62 billion in January 2022 to 4.72 billion in January 2023.
+This accounts for a 3% growth of +137 million users YOY.
 With more growth predicted over the rest of the year.

 Social media vs internet users: opportunities for growth